nipapan/code-splitting/README.md

-This project is an exercise for React code optimization and progressive web app.
+This project is an exercise for React code optimization.